terascope/teraslice/docs/packages/data-mate/functions.md

 #### `inNumberRange` (FIELD_VALIDATION)

-> Check to see if a number exists within a given min and max value, this can configured to be inclusive or exclusive
+> Checks if a number is within a given min and max value, optionally inclusive or exclusive

 ##### Arguments